ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 6. Click **Create**.

 In the **Buckets and objects** listing, the bucket now has a key icon under **Advanced**, indicating that the bucket has a Key Protect key enabled.
 To view the key details, click the menu at the right of the bucket and then click **View Key Protect key**.

+Note that the `Etag` value returned for objects encrypted using SSE-KP will **not** be the MD5 hash of the original unencrypted object.
+{:tip}